ne75/p2llvm/development/phase0/step3.md

 # Step 3: handwritten arithmetic with compiler-managed function boundaries

-Software checkpoint, 2026-09-07 (America/Los_Angeles).
-Step 3 remains open for
+Initial software checkpoint, 2026-09-07 (America/Los_Angeles).
+The subsequent [shift-helper follow-up](step3-shifts.md) records the zero-count fixes, newer software results and the current hardware command.
+Step 3 remains open for hardware correctness, wide-division timing and the negation-helper contract.
-hardware correctness, wide-division timing and the additional shift-helper finding below.
 Step 4 has not started.

 The three named helpers now use ordinary C function definitions with extended ASM operands and explicit returns.
 LLVM generates their register saves, stack